 What could possibly go wrong with research?
 In science, there’s a term called ‘observer effect’ that states that the act of measuring alters the phenomenon that’s being measured.
 For instance, checking the pressure of an automobile tyre lets off some air, thereby changing the pressure.
 It’s possible that merely asking people their opinion by itself might make them change their point of view.

 Perhaps we are attributing complex reasons to what is essentially human error and sloppiness.
 It’s likely that often the methodology followed by researchers is faulty and questionable.

 Or maybe, it’s about how one reads the data and forms conclusions.
 Every year, immediately after the annual readership survey, the two leading newspapers in the national capital region take out advertisements, both claiming to have more readers.
 If one can interpret survey reports so creatively, imagine the fate of data from market research.

-Today market researches use behavioural psychology, Big Data and cutting-edge statistical tools.
-Instead of asking straight questions, they try to wheedle out responses through subtle tactics. (“If your neighbour drives Car X, which school do you think his child goes to?”)
+Today market researches use behavioral psychology, Big Data, and cutting-edge statistical tools.
+Instead of asking straight questions, they try to wheedle out responses through subtle tactics. (“If your neighbor drives Car X, which school do you think his child goes to?”)

-The best of account planners in the industry employ research, but they are not slave to it.
-They observe people, study their behaviour and unlock insights, and rightly ignore research if they have to.
+The best of account planners in the industry employ research, but they do not slave to it.
+They observe people, study their behavior and unlock insights, and rightly ignore research if they have to.